 They are perfect for everyday use as they are made up of super durable material that has the ability to withstand the rigors.
 Their construction is solid, and this stoneware pottery does not crack or shatter easily when they are exposed to heat.
 Ceramic plates are microwave-safe for convenience.
 The stoneware dinnerware set is also dishwasher safe, so it is very easy to clean them after having a meal.
 In this article, I will tell you how to make the Stoneware pottery and plates and a step-by-step guide to giving them a final touch!

 Making Stoneware Pottery and Plates

 We know that stoneware pottery is famous for its scratch resistance and non-porous texture.
 They have two colors, whether they are gray or brownish in color.
 These types of pottery are fired at high temperatures while, on the other hand, porcelain is also considered as some type of stoneware pottery.
 The difference is that it is whiter in color and is also transparent.
-You can make your own stoneware plates by hand or also using a pottery wheel.
+You can make your own stoneware plates by hand or also using a pottery wheel at a pottery studio.
 Read further for a step-by-step guide on how to make stoneware plates.